IB Chemistry Structure 1 1.2 The Nuclear Atom 1.2.2

 • Solid heavy water ice has a higher density than normal liquid water, so it sinks rather than floats

-• Heavy water ice has a slightly higher melting point than the 0°C threshold
+• Heavy water ice has a slightly higher melting point (3.8 °C) than the 0 °C threshold

-This is a favourite examiner example because it challenges the assumption that "all ice floats".
+This is a favourite examiner example because it demonstrates that isotopes have different physical properties despite identical chemical reactivity.

 Common Isotope Examples